btwq97/Tetris/README.md

-# Tetris
+# Race Car
- Final Tetris with game states.
-This is a work in progress.
+ Retro style race car game.
+This is a game in progress.

 Tested with Visual Studio 2019